 Console log window.pageOffset to see scroll values

 A great way to bring life to your website.
 People think websites with parallax scrolling make websites look more professional.
-Can do vertices and horizontal.
+Can do vertical and horizontal.

 Abstract backgrounds (pages with random abstract shapes behind them) work great for parallax.